The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![Thermal Camera Mounting Overview](gimbal_thermal_overview.jpg)

-After screwing in, it should look like the following.
+After screwing in, it should look like the photo below.

+{{% alert title="Note" color="note" %}}
+Make note of the thermal camera's orientation.
+This will be important for properly viewing the thermal image in the AVR GUI.
+{{% /alert %}}

 ![Mounted Thermal Camera](gimbal_thermal.jpg)